Slevinski/signwriting_2010_fonts/README.md

 TrueType Fonts
 -----------------
-The SignWriting 2010 Fonts are fully functional and nearly production ready.
-The image quality has been perfected for the TrueType fonts, but positioning, alignment, and margin issues still need to be tweaked.
+The SignWriting 2010 Fonts are fully functional and production ready.
+The image quality and glyph alignment has been perfected.

-The various settings of the TrueType fonts can be customized with the [SignWriting 2010 Tools][30] project.

 ### Downloads and log reports
 > Reserved Font Name: [SignWriting 2010][57] with [log report][58]